StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week3.md

 ![recovery codes](https://user-images.githubusercontent.com/105195327/224496591-deca5900-8173-45ae-8c25-15fbc49be769.png)

 - I saved and committed my changes.
+- I went back to the frontend page, and clicked on login
+- I clicked on forgot password
 - I received an email with the recovery code.
 ![successful password recovery](https://user-images.githubusercontent.com/105195327/224496677-edb5ee00-3281-409d-a2a6-931638093479.png)